genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/09_excel-to-genesis/03_quick-guide.md

 F -->G[Load generated data]
 ```

-If you already have a Genesis low-code platform, you can [download the workbook](/file/Excel_Export_Demo.xlsx) and try this for yourself.
+If you already have a Genesis platform, you can [download the workbook](/file/Excel_Export_Demo.xlsx) and try this for yourself.

 ## Analyse, adjust and run